Banner

 Are Wintersession courses graded?

-No. All Wintersession courses are offered on a credit/no credit (C/NC) basis.
+No. All Wintersession courses are offered on a credit/no credit (CR/NC) basis.
 Students who prepare for and attend class, complete readings and assignments, and show a basic level of proficiency will receive credit.
 The classes will have no impact on GPAs.

 Can I take more than one class?

 Yes.
 All students may enroll in courses totaling up to one full credit; first-year JD students may only register from the list of approved courses.
+The program is completely optional; students should participate if they are interested in the courses but do not need to do so in order to stay on track for graduation.

 How do I register for Wintersession?